 The UAE government has introduced an online portal for the public.
 This portal offers various ways to voice any issue that the public faces.
-In situations such as safety and avoiding ill-mannered behavior at the workplace, this portal can be very useful.
+In situations such as safety and avoiding ill-mannered behaviour at the workplace, this portal can be very useful.

 - The government has developed various laws and regulations for different services, fields, and sectors.
-There are many regulations formulated for health, safety, and disciple within the workplace that seeks to protect the rights of both employers and employees.
+There are many regulations formulated for health, safety, and disciple within the workplace that seek to protect the rights of both employers and employees.

-- Your Voice – This section is a personalized category, where you can voice your opinions and suggestions on how to improve the workplace conditions.
+- Your Voice – This section is a personalized category, where you can voice your opinions and suggestions on how to improve workplace conditions.

 IMMEDIATE SOLUTIONS TO DISPUTES AT WORKPLACE IN THE PRIVATE SECTOR